qchenevier/MBA_memoire/doc/reaction_organization.md

 - **Regulation and reputation:** Executives might be careful about mobile and social technologies because of security and privacy concerns.
 Some firms have concern over regulatory impacts on their potential digital initiatives.
 And a hacked access to confidential data has reputational repercussions well beyond any regulatory penalties.
 Some firms take a slow approach to social media for fear of regulatory sanction.
 While these regulatory concerns are real, they need not prevent companies from moving forward.  [@Westerman2011]

+#### Organize for Customization & Customer Intimacy

-#### Business-model shift: from product catalog to service catalog to customized service or partnership
+##### Business-model shift: from product catalog to service catalog to customized service or partnership

 Sources of Value Creation and Capture: Digital business strategy brings in additional dimensions that alter the nature of value creation and capture [@Bharadwaj2013].